A letter of complaint is a common task in General Training IELTS Task 1.

 - Propose a solution and ask the landlord to take action

-The same goes for your neighbour – this could depend on age/how well you know them, so the rules are quite relaxed.
+The same goes for your neighbour – this could depend on their age/how well you know them, so the rules are quite relaxed.

 2. Reason for writing